amochohan/laravel-jenkins-ci-boilerplate/README.md

-# laravel-jenkins-ci-boilerplate
+# Laravel Jenkins CI Boilerplate

-A Jenkins continuous integration boilerplate project set up for use with Laravel conventions.
+A Jenkins continuous integration (CI) boilerplate project set up for use with Laravel conventions.